Fiserv/firstvision-apac/docs/APIs/Account-Management/Inquire-Payment-History.md

 The below table contains the mandatory fields required for a successful request.
 The full request schemas are available in our [API Explorer](../api/?type=get&path=/v1/accounts/{accountNumber}/paymentHistory).

 The below table identifies the required parameters in the request payload.
+Test

 | Variable | Passed as | Type | Leuith | Description/Values |
 | -------- | :-------: | :--: | :------------: | ------------------ |